vaivaswatha/misc/EmacsReference.md

 - `C-l` Reposition screen for current line
 - `C-s` Search for a pattern.
 Can you repeatedly to continue search.
 - `C-r` Search for a pattern in the backward direction.
 Can you repeatedly to continue search
+- `M-.` Find symbol in TAGS.
+- `C-M-,` Go to previous marked position.
+Useful when you want to go back after following up a symbol definition with `M-.`.
 - `C-x C-x` Goto previous cursor position (that was marked with a C^space or other means)
 - `C-c C-z` Open interactive python interpreter.
 - `M-n` When viewing a .diff file, go to the next diff.